NIVANorge/pyniva/README.md

   match the actual time stamps in the GPS track signal.
 * For normal time series queries are _filtered on the data quality_ flag, meaning that only data points which has passed QC is included in the returned result.
-This behavioyur can be overriden using the `noqc` query flag.
+This behavior can be overridden using the `noqc` query flag.
 * If a GPS-track is included in the query _data is merged with the track_, and the GPS-track data is returned as `longitude` and `latitude`.
      1. Only one GPS-track can be submitted at the time